- Where do you ship?

 I'd tell you, but shipping costs change almost every year, so it makes more sense to show you.
 Add your item(s) to your cart, input your shipping information, then click through until the shipping cost appears.

 Once you place an order, allow 1-2 days for me to prepare your items for shipping.
-Items other than apparel (e.g., mugs) take 2-5 business days for a 3rd party to process.
+Dropshipped items (e.g., mugs) take 2-5 business days to process.
 Your delivery time will vary by destination according to the following estimates:

 I make no delivery guarantees, so err on the side of caution for time-sensitive orders.
 Holidays and other major events in the countries of origin and destination will affect estimates.
 Your item didn't arrive in time for Christmas because of a snow storm?
 Too bad; I can't control the weather, and I sure as hell can't control the post office.